spring-projects/spring-framework/README.md

 [Git][] and [Early Access build of OpenJDK 1.8 build 88][JDK18 build 88]
-> **Note:** Do not use the "lambda" edition of JDK b88 when building the ramework, as it still causes some errors.
+> **Note:** Do not use the "lambda" edition of JDK b88 when building the framework, as it still causes some errors.
 It should be fine, however, to *run* against various versions of OpenJDK 1.8, lambda or otherwise.

 Be sure that your `JAVA_HOME` environment variable points to the `jdk1.8.0` folder